RNViththagan/software-advisor/README.md

 # Software Advisor

-The **Software Advisor** project provides software recommendations based on specific user task descriptions. it connects to the **Google Gemini API** to generate AI-based recommendations.
+The **Software Advisor** project provides software recommendations based on specific user task descriptions. it connects to the **Google's Gemini API** to generate AI-based recommendations.

 ## Project Structure